 The timeliness of her instructions was perfected to just when you needed them, and there she’d be at your elbow.
 I wonder how much practice she had to put into that or if it just happened?

-Teachers who show individual respect can tell when students are struggling with learning new concepts.
+Teachers who show individual care can tell when students are struggling with learning new concepts.
 This personality trait enables teachers to adapt a lesson so that all students can understand.

 Mrs M had rules, but she didn’t continuously scold you with them.
 The truth is there are ways to enforce rules without being bossyboots or sending shivers down a student’s back.
 Yes, it’s very important to establish rules, but we must have the trust and respect of our students to gain respect so that students work with us, to have a structured and organised classroom that runs well.